Battle of Thiepval Ridge

-The Battle of Thiepval Ridge was the first large offensive of the Reserve Army (Lieutenant General Hubert Gough), during the Battle of the Somme on the Western Front during the First World War.
-The attack was intended to benefit from the Fourth Army attack in the Battle of Morval, by starting 24 hours afterwards.
+The Battle of Thiepval Ridge was the first big offensive of the Reserve Army (Lieutenant General Hubert Gough), during the Battle of the Somme on the Western Front during the First World War.
+The attack was intended to benefit from the Fourth Army attack in the Battle of Morval by starting 24 hours afterwards.
 The battle was fought on a front from Courcelette in the east, near the Albert–Bapaume road, to Thiepval and the Schwaben Redoubt (Schwaben-Feste) in the west, which overlooked the German defences further north in the Ancre valley, the rising ground towards Beaumont-Hamel and Serre beyond.

-Thiepval Ridge was well fortified and the German defenders fought with great determination, while the British co-ordination of infantry and artillery declined after the first day, due to the confused nature of the fighting in the mazes of trenches, dugouts and shell-craters.
+Thiepval Ridge was elaborately fortified and the German defenders fought with great determination, while the British co-ordination of infantry and artillery declined after the first day, due to the confused nature of the fighting in the maze of trenches, dugouts and shell-craters.
 The final British objectives were not reached until a reorganisation of the Reserve Army and the Battle of the Ancre Heights (1 October – 11 November).

-Organisational difficulties and deteriorating weather frustrated General Joseph Joffre's intention to proceed with vigorous co-ordinated attacks by the Anglo-French armies, which became disjointed and declined in effectiveness during late September, at the same time as a revival occurred in the German defence.
+Organisational difficulties and deteriorating weather frustrated General Joseph Joffre's intention to proceed with vigorous co-ordinated attacks by the Anglo-French armies.

+Anglo-French attacks became disjointed and declined in effectiveness during late September, at the same time as a revival occurred in the German defence.
 The British experimented with new techniques in gas warfare, machine-gun bombardment and tank–infantry co-operation.

-The German defenders on the Somme front struggled to withstand the preponderance of men and material fielded by the Anglo–French, despite reorganisation and substantial reinforcement of troops, artillery and aircraft from Verdun.
+The German defenders on the Somme front struggled to withstand the preponderance of men and material fielded by their opponents, despite reorganisation and substantial reinforcement of troops, artillery and aircraft from Verdun.
 September became the month most costly in casualties for the German armies on the Somme.

 Background

 Tactical developments

-Some debate had occurred among the Reserve Army staffs on attack tactics.
-The II Corps commander, Lieutenant-General Claud Jacob, advocated attacks by one line, to avoid supporting lines being caught in German counter-bombardments on the British front-line and no man's land, which usually fell 6–8 minutes after the beginning of British attacks.
+Some debate had occurred among the Reserve Army staffs on tactics.
+The II Corps commander, Lieutenant-General Claud Jacob, advocated attacks by one line, to avoid supporting lines being caught in German counter-bombardments on the British front-line and no man's land, which usually fell 6–8 minutes after the beginning of an attack.
 Jacob considered that the supporting lines played little part in the success of the attack and merely added to casualties.
 Jacob also advocated afternoon attacks, since the six made by his corps had succeeded and the two dawn attacks had failed.
 The Reserve Army commander, Lieutenant-General Hubert Gough, was less certain but did lay stress on the supports crossing the danger zone swiftly.
 Gough also used the evidence of a film of an attack on 18 September, to decide against infantry advancing in groups, because of their vulnerability to artillery and because German defences in the gaps between groups were unsuppressed, allowing them to cut off the forward infantry and stop the advance of supporting groups and troops on the flanks.